 Why Your Involvement Matters

-To be an effective leader, you must recognize the role the State Legislature and other parts of State government play in regulating and funding local government operations.
-To that end, you need to ensure your legislators understand and appreciate the importance of your community to its residents, what is necessary to improve the quality of life and economic growth within your boundaries, and why a partnership with the state is essential.
+To be an effective local leader, you must recognize the role the State Legislature and other parts of State government play in regulating and funding local government operations.
+To that end, you need to ensure your legislators understand and appreciate the importance of your community to its residents, what is necessary to improve the quality of life and economic growth within your boundaries, and why a partnership with the State is essential.
 Furthermore, your representatives in the Senate and Assembly may not fully understand the impact that a legislative proposal or policy may have on your community and your residents unless they hear about it from you.